jamiebeach/Engineering-Learning-2022/certifications/az-305-Azure-Designing_Microsoft_Azure_Infrastructure_Solutions/Cheatsheet.md

 - [] recommend a solution for API integration

 ### Design migrations
-- [] evaluate a migration solution that leverages the Cloud Adoption Framework for Azure
+- [ ] evaluate a migration solution that leverages the Cloud Adoption Framework for Azure
-- [] assess and interpret on-premises servers, data, and applications for migration
+- [ ] assess and interpret on-premises servers, data, and applications for migration
-- [] recommend a solution for migrating applications and virtual machines
+- [ ] recommend a solution for migrating applications and virtual machines
+  - Azure Migrate _appliance_ : lightweight appliance that the Azure Migrate: Discovery and assessment tool uses.
+    - Deployed on-prem as physical or virtual
+    - continually sends server metadata to Azure Migrate
+    - Connects to Azure through ExpressRoute + microsoft peering.
+    - Can connect to multiple vCenter Servers
+    - Can discover up to 10k servers in VMWare, 5000 servers in Hyper-V, 1000 phusical servers w single appliance.
+  - Azure Migrate:
+    - Centralized hub to assess and migrate on-prem servers, infra, apps, data to Azure
+    - **Discovery and Assessment**: discover + assess on-prem servers running VMWare, Hyper-V and physical
+    - **Server Migration**: migrate vmware, hyper-v and physical servers and public cloud VMs to Azure
+    - **Data Migration Assistant**: Assess SQL Server dbs for migration.
+    - **Database Migration Service**: Migrate on-prem dbs to Azure
+    - **Movere**: Assess servers, SaaS - presents entire IT environment in single day.
+    - **Web migration assistant**: Assess on-prem web apps and migrate to Azure.
+    - **Azure Data Box**: Migrate offline data
-- [] recommend a solution for migrating databases
+- [ ] recommend a solution for migrating databases
-- [] recommend a solution for migrating unstructured data
+- [ ] recommend a solution for migrating unstructured data

 ### Design network solutions
 - [ ] recommend a network architecture solution based on workload requirements